RaphaelBecquart/IJM-internship/README.md

 # Machine learning-based prediction of centriole orientation in planarians.
-The aim of this project is to automatically determine the orientation of centrioles with respect to a worm's anteroposterior axis, allowing biologists to quantitatively relate ciliary defects to centriole polarity.
+'Planarians' is a pipeline that allows researchers to quantitatively relate ciliary defects to centriole polarity via automatic determination of centriole orientation.

 # Installation
 1. Clone this repository to your local environment